FeignClaims/cpp_novice_template/README.md

 1. Download Qt installer in [this link](https://www.qt.io/download-qt-installer-oss?utm_referrer=https%3A%2F%2Fwww.qt.io%2Fdownload-open-source).
 2. Double click the downloaded Qt installer to install it.
+3. Clear the CMake cache and reconfigure CMake in your IDE in some way (for example, you might delete the build or out folder and restart the software).
+Then you can use Qt in this project template.

 For more details, see [villevoutilainen/ProgrammingPrinciplesAndPracticeUsingQt](https://github.com/villevoutilainen/ProgrammingPrinciplesAndPracticeUsingQt).